greenlima/allpurpose_gpt/README.md

 ## How to

+I have not deployed the app yet, but you can run it locally with your own openai api key.

 1. Clone the repo
-2. Create a .env file with your OPENAI_API_KEY = "xxx" in root
+2. Create a .env file in root with your OPENAI_API_KEY = "xxx"
+3. Install the package.
+In terminal, type: make install_package
-3. In terminal, type: make run_gpt
+4. Run it!
+In terminal, type: make run_gpt